 What is it?

-The Registered Disability Savings Plan (RDSP) is a Canada-wide registered matched savings plan specific for people with disabilities.
+The Registered Disability Savings Plan (RDSP) is a Canada-wide registered matched savings plan specifically for people with disabilities.
 Here are some basics:

 How do I qualify?

-Click here for more information on what you need to become eligible.
+Click the button below for more information on what you need to become eligible.

 Where do I get it?

 Canada’s major financial institutions are all offering the RDSP.
 For a list of financial institutions and their links click the button below.

 Of course, the RDSP is a bit more complicated.
 Take the RDSP Tutorial to find out more about the grants and bond, the 10-year rule and payments out of the RDSP.